Social Media and Commenting Policy

 - No DMs please; I rarely check.

 - I’m most selective with Instagram.
 As a photographer myself, I want a feed that inspires, challenges and informs.
 I mostly follow creative coops/agencies and their members, photojournalists, documentary and street photographers.
+I rarely follow ‘professional’ travel and lifestyle bloggers and grammers.
 There’s no room for motivational meme graphics in my feed, one that doubles as a selfie-free zone.